mattxwang/qwerhacks-21-workshops/education-track/README.md

 * innovative ways to present LGBTQIA history, theory, and language
 * how inaccurate, ineffective, and *boring* some online diversity trainings are!
-* creating support systems for underrepresented and margnialized queer voices
-* queer-friendly day-to-day digital services that priortize inclusivity
+* queer-friendly educational services that priortize inclusivity
 * and more!

 I just want to emphasize again that chipping away at problems with tailor-fit solutions is great!
 Not only does it lead to manageable hackathon projects, it also lets you fill the gaps in our current education system - and hopefully make the world just *that* much better.